PanithanS/Movies-Recommendation-Systems-and-Personalization/README.md

 # Acknowledgement
-- This work is inspired by the book: "Hands-On Recommendation Systems with Python: Start building powerful and personalized, recommendation engines with Python"
+- This work was inspired by the book: "Hands-On Recommendation Systems with Python: Start building powerful and personalized, recommendation engines with Python"
 - The Python codes were adapted from the original GitHub: https://github.com/PacktPublishing/Hands-On-Recommendation-Systems-with-Python